mercari/mercari-engineering-ladder/en/MG3.md

 Values different opinions and diverse ideas, and encourages everyone in their team to do the same in order to maintain high psychological safety.

-Delegates tasks to promote skill growth and takes responsibility for onboarding new members.
+Delegates tasks to promote skill growth.
+Takes responsibility for onboarding new members.

 Connects different members and projects across teams to solve issues.